trunng/trunng/README.md

 - ⚡ Fun fact: ...
 -->

-👋 WELCOME TO MY GITHUB TRUNNG
+👋 WELCOME TO TRUNNG's GITHUB

 🔭 My name is Trung and I am a junior from University of Information Technology.